akiblasco/toast-exercise/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Challenge Development Process Documentation

+### Initial Reaction
+When I saw that I had to use React for this challenge, my heart dropped.
+Frontend development is not my main focus, and I knew I would spend a significant amount of time researching and googling to complete this task.

+### Research and Setup
+I started by reading the instructions carefully and writing down every concept I didn't understand.
+Although I am familiar with the general concepts and flow, I had to ensure the setup was correct and look up JavaScript syntax.
+I encountered an issue where the package.json file wasn't being read properly, but a clean installation and setup resolved this.

+### Initial Implementation
+I began by working on the Toast.js component.
+This part required the most research as I had to reverse engineer functions from various sources to fit my needs.
+I also used GitHub Copilot for minor debugging since JavaScript and React syntax were taking me a long time.

+### Debugging and Errors
+My first attempt was riddled with issues.
+I encountered multiple uncaught runtime errors related to type mismatches, which took time to diagnose and fix.
+There were moments of panic and despair as I struggled to make progress and understand the source of the errors.
+It was really frustrating particularly when I did not seem to understand where the error was coming from despite looking through the documentation and examples.
+After finding a post on StackOverflow addressing a similar issue, I noticed that the main issue was how 'Header', 'Content', and 'Toast' were being exported.

+Then, I verified that these components were imported correctly in App.js using default import syntax without curly braces.
+This addressed the issue of React receiving an object instead of a valid component type, which resolved the errors and allowed the application to render properly.
+This is what led to doing the challenge in its most rudimentary form, but at least the functionality seemed to work as expected.

+### Learning and Progress
+Despite the initial challenges, I kept pushing forward.
+Running npm test showed that tests were passing, but I still faced issues in the local server.
+This discrepancy highlighted my need to better understand the code and environment, and I realized most of my mistakes did not happen because of my logic, but because of my lack of familiarity with the tools.
+After several hours of tutorials and documentation, I was able to make significant progress.
+To be completely honest, since I started looking at this while I was still in class, I do not know how much time it took, but it might have been a little over the time limit.
+After all this time, and thoroughly familiarizing myself with the environment and code, I finally completed the challenge.
+Everything seemed to work as expected, and even though I felt a sense of accomplishment in overcoming the difficulties I still feel I need to work harder.

+Conclusion
+This challenge was a valuable learning experience that pushed me out of my comfort zone.
+Despite my primary focus being on backend and AI, I was able to tackle a frontend challenge by leveraging documentation, tutorials, and debugging tools.
+Personally, I think this experience has not only challenged me to work using my weakest skillset, but strengthened my resolve to become a SWE.